The Rosie O'Donnell Show: Charity fundraiser

-The show was revived for one night only March 22, 2020, during the COVID-19 pandemic, with an all-star lineup of guests raising money for the Actors Fund of America.
-The special episode was live streamed on the Broadway.com YouTube channel.
+On March 22, 2020, the show was revived for a one-episode fundraiser in support of The Actors Fund.
+Produced by O'Donnell and Erich Bergen, the episode was broadcast live on Broadway.com and the website's YouTube channel.
+It featured interviews and music performances with numerous celebrities.
+Over $600,000 was raised for The Actors Fund as a result of the episode.

 Format

 Topics often discussed on the show include Broadway, children, extended families and charitable works, people and organizations.

 The program was also known for featuring extended production numbers from Broadway shows which were often seen as too time-consuming on other shows.
 O'Donnell was known for keeping a light-hearted nature during the show as she playfully interviewed her guests and interacted with her audience.
 Commonly, O'Donnell would throw Koosh balls into the audience throughout the show; this gag expanded through the years to include automated Koosh-projecting devices in the ceiling, as well as O'Donnell firing at a moving target.

 The house band was led by pianist John McDaniel, and was dubbed "The McDLTs".

 Unique introductions by a member of the audience were made at the beginning of each episode.
 (Hi!
 I'm [insert audience member], from [insert resident's address] and this is The Rosie O'Donnell Show.
 On today's show: [insert guests and/or topics].
 Hit it, John!).
 After the animated intro, the audience member would then say, "And now, here's Rosie!" as O'Donnell made her entrance through the curtain.
 O'Donnell commented on the DVD release of first season highlights that producers were not keen on this opening but Rosie insisted upon it as she enjoyed being able to talk to a "real person" every show.